-Ed Sheeran was born and bred in Suffolk in the small town of Framlingham.
+Ed Sheeran grew up in Suffolk in the small town of Framlingham.
 His song “Castle on the Hill” is about his childhood in Suffolk and Framlingham Castle.
 It’s worth a visit there, especially if Ed thinks so!
 Fun fact: Ed Sheeran was an Honorary Graduate from the University in 2015.

 Many of us will associate our teenage reading to Anthony Horowitz, with his well-loved books like the Alex Rider series.
 The author lives in Suffolk and loves the countryside around Woodbridge and Orford.
 Woodbidge is only a 15 minute train journey from Ipswich, so go and check it out and see if you like it as much as Anthony Horowitz does.

 A lot of us will know June Brown from her appearance on EastEnders (Dot Cotton).
 She’s been an actress on the TV show since 1985, with a couple of breaks in between.
 She grew up in Needham Market, but now lives in Surrey and was an Honorary Graduate at the University back in 2011.